Zipcar/postgis-boshrelease/README.md

 ## Considerations after a successful deployment

-A number of new database tables and extemsopms are available after a successful deployment.
+A number of new database tables and extensions are available after a successful deployment.
 To access those you should execute the following queries as a db user with sufficient permissions (eg `postgres` or `vcap`).

 In a future version of this bosh release these steps could be included as deployment configuration options.
-For the time being these are left as operator tasks.
+For the time being these are left as tasks for the operator.

 ### Creating new extensions